Periodic Fasting Boosts Our Stem Cells and Immunity

 Over the three-year period of the study, there were six deaths among the periodic-fasting group.
-There were more than twice the number of deaths – thirteen – among the 60 people in the control group.
+There was more than twice the number of deaths – thirteen – among the 60 people in the control group.

 Another difference was in their hospitalization during the three years.
-The periodic-fasting group members were in the hospital a total of 123 days, while the control group were in the hospital a total of 219 days.
+The periodic-fasting group members were in the hospital a total of 123 days, while the control group was in the hospital a total of 219 days.

 These two statistics point to similar results: Less than half the number of deaths and nearly half the number of hospitalizations.
 With only one major difference between them: Periodically fasting.